pharmbio/robotlab/sop.md

 ## After painting

-On the robot-ubuntu computer add the log file to git and push it:
+1. On the robot-ubuntu computer add the log file to git and push it:

 ```
 cd robot-cellpainter
 git add --force logs/2021-12-15_13:52:31-from-gui.jsonl
 git push
 ```

+2. Put the robot arm in local (not in remote) using the teach pendant